multiprocessio/multiprocess.io/site/blog/2022-04-26-event-handler-attributes.md

 ([Pongo2](https://github.com/flosch/pongo2), a Go clone of Jinja templates).

-But I still wanted to submit JSON in my form rather than the default multipart/form-data.
+But I wanted all of my Go code to just deal with JSON HTTP bodies rather than multipart/form-data.

 A basic form in the app looks like this: